Spendar89/google_calendar/README.md

     }
 };
 ```
-`requestData` makes a request to the url returned in `apiRequest.buildFullUri()`, creates error objects for multiple types of errors, and passes the error and/or response data to a callback function.
+`apiRequest.requestData` makes a request to the url returned by `apiRequest.buildFullUri()`, creates an error object if necessary, and passes the error and/or response data to a callback.

-The two resources `CalendarList` and `CalendarEvents` don't interface directly with `requestData`, however.
-Rather, they call `apiRequest.requestItems`:
+The two resources `CalendarList` and `CalendarEvents` don't interface directly with `apiRequest.requestData`, however.
+Rather, they call a wrapper function, `apiRequest.requestItems`:

 ```js
     requestItems: function(transform, callback) {